 One of the ways I thought we could respond to the Church's invitation to a "holy Lent" would be to dive a bit deeper into the hymns of our faith.

 You can read the invitation here: "A Collaborative Lenten Devotional on Hymns".

-I'm an Episcopalian, and many submissions are either in the Hymnal 1982 or known in Episcopal congregations, but I would welcome hymns from any Christian tradition.
+I'm an Episcopalian, and many submissions happen to be either in the Hymnal 1982 or known in Episcopal congregations, but I would welcome hymns from any Christian tradition.

 You can listen to last year's submissions to this project as a podcast or on my blog under the label Songs in the Desert